Skip to main content

 *Budget Unit*

 Low organization used for distributing the gross salaries paid under this position, as defined in Fund Accounting's Organization Chart.
 As indicated by the asterisks, the titles of the Budget Unit and Project fields are defined in the Human Resources Profile.
+Displays when flexible account structure is turned off.

 Account

 Number identifying the account that should be used to distribute salary costs for this position.
 Accounts are defined in Fund Accounting's Account List.
 The combination of the entries in the Budget Unit and Account fields must exist in Fund Accounting's Expenditure Ledger.
+Displays if flexible account structure is turned off

 %